ThePhilomathsApprentice/InConversationWithLinux/Threads_Demo_Producer_Consumer/README.md

 and type your message in producer process, \
 to demonstrate Producer-Consumer model.

-run test.sh for generating 'mainProd' and 'mainCon' executables. run ./mainProd and then ./mainCon on 2 different terminals..
+run `$ test.sh` for generating 'mainProd' and 'mainCon' executables. run `$ ./mainProd` and then `$ ./mainCon` on 2 different terminals.

-Write in mainProd and expect the string character wise on mainCon terminal.
+Write in mainProd and expect the string character-wise on mainCon terminal.